Shahzain-Ali/agentic-invoice-generator/README.md

 ## 📜 License

+This project is licensed under the MIT License.
-MIT License © 2025 — [The Agentive Corporation]
+© 2025 The Agentive Corporation

 ## 💬 Connect